MoritzP2602/app-tools/README.md

 A collection of tools for working with apprentice, a program for tuning MC event generators (DOI: 10.1051/epjconf/202125103060, GitHub repository).
 These additional tools provide functionalities such as improved grid generation, merging multiple newscan directories, and performing chi-squared analyses.

-Several of the tools are specifically tailored to streamline the tuning of multiple event types within apprentice.
+Several of the tools are specifically tailored to streamline the tuning of multiple event types within apprentice, e.g. a combined tune on Drell-Yan and dijet data.

 ## Prerequisites